rugglcon/scripts/README.md

 # scripts

-Personal scripts that can be put into a new installs' `$HOME/bin` folder
+Personal scripts that can be put into a new installs' `$HOME/bin` folder, or whatever folder you choose with the `-b` option (`$HOME/bin` is default).

 ## Installation

 To install on a new system, clone this repo then run `./setup.sh`.
+For help, use the `-h` option.

 ## Purpose